daranzolin/OLDdaranzolin.github.io/_posts/2017-03-21-calvin_and_hobbes_game.markdown

 <!--more-->

 Thus, I set out to create a "game" whereby I would be shown a portion of a Calvin and Hobbes comic, and I would have to guess the ending before time expired.
-In the end, it was a relatively simple thing to create, thanks to the `rvest` and `magick` packages.
+In the end, it was a relatively simple thing to create, thanks to the `magick` package.
 First, I needed to get the comics from somwhere, and I arrived at a [Calvin and Hobbes Daily tumblr](http://calvinhobbesdaily.tumblr.com/) after some googling.
 [Tumblr has terrific API docs,](https://www.tumblr.com/docs/en/api/v2) so hacking together a function that grabbed and read 10 random comics was a piece of cake:

 {% highlight r %}